 UK/EU and International graduates of the University of Salford returning for postgraduate study receive:

-For Masters courses beginning on or after August 1st 2016 students will be able to borrow up to £10,000 towards overall courses costs (including tuition fees, accommodation and living costs).
+For Masters courses beginning on or after August 1st 2016 Home/EU students aged under 60 will be able to borrow up to £10,000 towards overall course costs (including tuition fees, accommodation and living costs).